exosite/industrial_iot_schema/data-types.md

 _Note: Originally this information was a part of the ["ExoSense™️ Channel and Signal Data Schema"](channel-signal_io_schema.md) document._

 ## Introduction
-This document defines the data types supported by the ExoSense™️ solution and related technologies.
+This document defines the **data types and units** supported by the ExoSense™️ solution and related technologies.

 **Who is this for:**
 This document is meant for developers building device software to interact with ExoSense, custom Insight transform functions, custom Rule functions, and contributing to the development of ExoSense and related technologies.